-In this Annual Action Plan, the City of Bentonville lays out its priorities for the 2024 Program Year.
+In this Annual Action Plan, the City of Bentonville lays out its priorities for the 2025 Program Year beginning July 1, 2025.
 These priorities have remained consistent with the needs identified in the 2023-27 Consolidated Plan and the Consolidated Plan substantial amendment.
 The priorities are: